 The Banner magazine is published twice a year by the External Relations team of Seoul Foreign School.

-If you would like to receive The Banner, send an email to firstname.lastname@example.org.
+If you would like to receive The Banner, please send an email to firstname.lastname@example.org.

 Inspire Citizens is an educational consulting organization focused on “working with committed partners to reimagine schools as thriving community centers of transformational learning.”